 What is competitive analysis?

-Social media competitive analysis is the constant monitoring, tracking and analyzing of the competitor’s moves on social media, to device ‘better’ marketing strategies.
+Social media competitive analysis is the constant monitoring, tracking, and analysis of the competitor’s activities on social media, to formulate winning marketing strategies.

 Now, you must be well aware of why you need competitor analysis.
-I know, your next question is how can you perform analysis on your competitors.
-I am ready to answer in sections given below:
+I know, your next question is how can you perform it.
+Let's explore in sections given below:

 While some people call it spying, I would term it as an intelligent monitoring of your competition.

-The first step of your competitive analysis involves:
+The first step in your competitive analysis involves:

-- Find your potential competitors on Google using your important keywords
+- Find your potential competitors on Google using important keywords

 - Businesses that buy pay-per-click ads based on the keywords